SurajB-168/Marketing-Campaign-Analysis/README.md

 | ROI (%) | `(Revenue − Budget Spent) / Budget Spent × 100` |
 | Profit/Loss | `Revenue − Budget Spent` |

+> **Note on ROI:** the `ROI (%)` cells in the workbook currently store `(Revenue − Budget) / Budget` *without* the `× 100` multiplication, even though the column is labeled as a percentage.
+All ROI figures below have been corrected by multiplying the sheet's raw values by 100 to reflect the formula as documented.
+Rankings and relative comparisons are unaffected — only the absolute percentages change.

 ## 📊 PivotTables & Charts

 Built a separate PivotTable and visualization layer on top of the cleaned data: